bobbarnes1981/ToyBasic/README.md

 ##Todo:

+Reconsider Brackets/Not classes - similar to Value class?

 THINK ABOUT DESIGN OF PARSER/EXPRESSION-VARIABLE: Does interpreter need to pass into parser or should it be passed into expression.Result(), should we just pass in the IHeap?

 Maybe remove variable prefix - is it needed?

-Implement logical operators NOT (XOR,NAND?)
+Implement logical operators XOR,NAND?

 Implement explicit concatenate operator ';' instead of '+'?